-These Biscoff cake pops are as good as a slice of my delicious and moist cookie butter cake and as flavorful as my Oreo cake pops recipe.
+These Biscoff cake pops — also called cookie butter cake pops or Biscoff cake balls — taste like a slice of my moist cookie butter cake and pack all the flavor of my Oreo cake pops.

 Jump to: